bcgov/entity/rfcs/rfc-cloud-events-for-name-request.md

 Event publishing or consumption may not happen in a timely enough matter in particular scenarios.

 May be difficult to debug errors when trying to trace the publishing and consumption of messages.
 Particularly in scenarios where there are a lot of messages being published and consumed.

+_Note:  We are moving to implement spans across our queues which will allow tracebility through a common context.
+Implementation of this feature is possible once our queue infrastructure has been upgraded to a version that supports spans._

 # Alternatives